 In the United States and most other New World countries, it’s more common to make wine barrels from American oak.
 Barrels are available for 300 to 800 dollars, so American oak is more affordable than French oak.
-Another difference is the intensity of flavors that the wood imparts on wine: American oak usually provides much stronger aromas than European oak.
+Another difference is the intensity of flavors the wood imparts on wine: American oak usually provides much stronger aromas than European oak.
 Two species of trees are predominantly used:

-Quercus alba (White Oak) is widespread in the forests of the Eastern United States, but also in Missouri, Minnesota, and Wisconsin.
+Quercus alba (White Oak) is widespread in the forests of the Eastern United States, but also Missouri, Minnesota, and Wisconsin.
 It grows faster than European oak species, has wider grains, and contains fewer extractable tannins.

 Other Types of Oak